sltcice/ice-web/README.md

-# ice
-for ICE Website
+# ICE at SLTC Official Website